 Revised Pay As You Earn (REPAYE)

 REPAYE offers an interesting benefit that if your minimum monthly payment on your subsidized loan does not cover the interest that accrued, the government will pay for that interest for three years.
-After three years they'll pay for half of the interest charges.
-This means that if your REPAYE plan monthly payments are $35 but with interest of $45, then the government will pay that $10 difference for the first three years.
+After three years, they'll pay for half of the interest charges.
+This means that if your REPAYE plan monthly payments are $35 but $45 including interest, the government will pay that $10 difference for the first three years.
 After three years, they will pay $5.
 REPAYE is an excellent option if you don't qualify for PAYE.
 Remember to consider every option you can before making a decision.
-Each payment plan has their own pros and cons that can benefit each unique, individual situation.
+Each payment plan has its own pros and cons that can benefit borrowers in different situations.
 These plans are here to help and so is your servicer, so give them a call!

-Discretionary income is an important term to know when it comes to Income-Driven Repayment Plans.
+Discretionary income is an important term to know when it comes to income-driven repayment plans.
 Discretionary income is simply the leftover money you have every month after all the “important” things.
 After you pay for rent, utilities, food, and any other essentials, the leftover money you have just for yourself is your discretionary income.
 Your discretionary income is an important part of looking into different repayment plans, as the movement will look to it to figure just how much can be taken off your loan payments.
 In some cases, monthly payments could be as low as 10% of your discretionary income.
-But it's important to know that purchases on your credit card doesn't count towards that income!
+But it's important to know that purchases on your credit card doesn't count toward that income!